 We implemented a connectivity (and $2$- and $3$-edge connectivity) test for the sparse graph model.
-It is very similar to existing connectivity test algorithms~\cite{Goldreich2002,Ron2010,Parnas2002} are very similar, which also carries over to the proofs.
-Our approach (Figure~\ref{Connecitvitytestalgorithm}) follows them closely, with a few minor changes to reduce the query complexity by a constant factor.
-Instead of having a fixed probability of $\frac{2}{3}$ for rejecting graphs that are $\epsilon$-far from being connected, we allow an extra parameter $p$; compared to the approach of running the algorithm repeatedly, this allows for reduced runtime and number of queries when the acceptable probability $1 - p$ of an unconnected graph that is $\epsilon$-far from being connected being considered connected is not a power of $\frac{1}{3}$.
+It is similar to existing connectivity test algorithms~\cite{Goldreich2002,Ron2010,Parnas2002}, which also carries over to the proofs.
+Our approach (Figure~\ref{Connecitvitytestalgorithm}) has a few minor changes to reduce the query complexity by a constant factor.
+Also, instead of having a fixed probability of $\frac{2}{3}$ for rejecting graphs that are $\epsilon$-far from being connected, we allow a parameter $p$; compared to just running the algorithm repeatedly, this lowers runtime and number of queries when the acceptable probability $1 - p$ of an unconnected graph that is $\epsilon$-far from being connected being considered connected is not a power of $\frac{1}{3}$.
 The implementations of the algorithms rand\_index(), which uniformly selects a random node, and k\_set($s$, $2^i$), which return the number of nodes in the minimal $k$-set containing $s$ connected to the rest of the graph by less than $k$ edges are not shown.

-For $k = 1$, the algorithm is a connectivity test (k\_set() can be implemented as a depth-first search).
-For $k = 2$ and $k = 3$, k\_set() can be implemented using variants of algorithms for identifying 2-class-leaves and 3-class leaves~\cite{Goldreich2002}.
+1\_set is a connectivity test (which can be implemented as a depth-first search).
+2\_set() and 3\_set can be implemented using variants of algorithms for identifying 2-class-leaves and 3-class leaves~\cite{Goldreich2002}.

 \begin{lemma} The algorithm in Figure~\ref{Connecitvitytestalgorithm} accepts all $k$-edge-connected graphs and rejects graphs that are $\epsilon$-far from being $k$-edge-connected with probability at least $p$. \end{lemma}